When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

 Imagine a romance novel, even a Christian one, without any kissing.
 None whatsoever.
 Ugh, right?

-The first kiss in a story is always a climactic point.
-The sweet release after pages and pages of tension between two characters who have either been denying their feelings for each other or have been kept apart by external forces.
+The first kiss in fiction is always a climactic point, the sweet release after pages and pages of tension between two characters who have either been denying their feelings for each other or have been kept apart by external forces.
 Suddenly, there they are, a boy and a girl, face to face.
 Hearts (both theirs and the reader’s) race with the adrenaline of anticipation.
 He touches her face, she closes her eyes.
 Their lips meet.

 Ah, sweet release!

 I love a good Christian romance, which includes, of course, a sparkly first kiss.
 As an author, I won’t let my readers down in this area.
-(Check out some of my Christian YA short stories.)
-But let’s take a moment to separate fiction from fact and look at how real-life Christian dating and kissing fit together.
+(Free YA ebooks for subscribers—and some have kissing!)
+But let’s take a moment to separate fiction from fact and look at how real-life teen Christian dating and kissing fit together.

 The First Kiss in Real Life